 Do you want to protect the Earth but are curious about Earth system functioning?
 This course accomplishes that with the addition of putting your learned science skills to task by examining our natural world.
 Natural resource management occurs at the intersection of ecology and human activity.
 We desire to shape the world to meet the needs of a modern human population but should also work towards sustainable systems.
-The current health of the planet increases the need for informed decisions by policy makers.
 This course serves as an opportunity to explore the intricate dynamics of ecosystems and the application of resource management strategies.
 Students will engage in practical exercises and fieldwork, gaining hands-on experience with environmental measurement tools and real-world resource management scenarios.
-This course offers the opportunity to examine human dimensions behind managing Forest, Range, Water, and Fish/Wildlife along with the ecological processes that enable these resources or cause difficulties in managing them.
-By the end of the course, students will be equipped with a comprehensive understanding of ecological systems and the skills required for responsible natural resource management and a newfound understanding of the natural world.
+This course offers the opportunity to examine concepts and tools behind managing Forests, Grasslands, Watersheds, and Aquatic/Terrestrial wildlife.
+We will study the ecological processes that enable these resources and can also cause difficulties in managing them By the end of the course, students will be equipped with a comprehensive understanding of ecological systems and the skills required for responsible natural resource management and a newfound understanding of the natural world.